Li Ban

 In 334, Li Xiong grew ill from an infected head wound, which then spread to other wounds that he had suffered over the years over his body.
 His body was said to be causing such a great stench that his sons avoided him, but Li Ban cared for him day and night.
 Li Xiong died in summer 334 and was succeeded by Li Ban.
 However, as Li Xiang had predicted, Li Xiong's sons were unhappy that they had been passed over.
 Two of them, Li Yue (李越) and his younger brother Li Qi, conspired against Li Ban.
-Li Ban's younger brother Li Wu (李玝), who had heard rumors of the conspiracy, suggested to Li Ban that he immediately send Li Yue and Li Qi away from the capital, back to their defense posts, but Li Ban did not have the heart to send away Li Xiong's sons before their father was buried.
+Li Ban's younger brother Li Wu (李玝), who had heard rumors of the conspiracy, suggested to Li Ban that he immediately send Li Yue and Li Qi away from the capital Chengdu, back to their defense posts, but Li Ban did not have the heart to send away Li Xiong's sons before their father was buried.
 Instead, he sent Li Wu away to try to decrease the friction.
 In the winter, during one night when Li Ban was on mourning watch before Li Xiong's casket, Li Yue assassinated Li Ban and his older brother Li Du (李都), and made Li Qi emperor, after forging an edict from Empress Dowager Ren accusing Li Ban of crimes.

-Li Qi initially gave Li Ban the posthumous name Crown Prince Li (the same posthumous name that Emperor Wu of Han's crown prince Liu Ju, forced into rebellion against his father, received), effectively refusing to recognize Li Ban as an emperor.
-In 338, when Li Qi was overthrown by Li Shou, Li Shou posthumously honored Li Ban as Emperor Ai.
+Li Qi initially gave Li Ban the posthumous name "Crown Prince Li", effectively refusing to recognize Li Ban as an emperor.
+In 338, when Li Qi was overthrown by Li Shou, Li Shou posthumously honored Li Ban as "Emperor Ai".